cityofaustin/techstack/README.md

 We're going to adopt changelogs for projects that have passed major releases, in order to help track notable changes for clients and other interested parties.
 Roughly following this format: https://keepachangelog.com/en/0.3.0/ Checkout the changelogs folder for more!

+How do I make a good changelog?
+Guiding Principles:
+-Changelogs are for humans, not machines.
+-There should be an entry for every single version.
+-The same types of changes should be grouped.
+-Versions and sections should be linkable.
+-The latest version comes first.
+-The release date of each version is displayed.
+-Mention whether you follow Semantic Versioning.
+Types of changes:
+-Added for new features.
+-Changed for changes in existing functionality.
+-Deprecated for soon-to-be removed features.
+-Removed for now removed features.
+-Fixed for any bug fixes.
+-Security in case of vulnerabilities.